The Nen-Book

 • Try Content-Type: text/xml

 Note Keep in mind that XML is just a data transfer format.
-Make sure you also test any XML-based functionality for other vulnerabilities like XSS and SQL injection.
-You may need to encode your payload using XML escape sequences to avoid breaking the syntax, but you may also be able to use this to obfuscate your attack in order to bypass weak defenses.
+Make sure you also test any XML-based functionality for other vulnerabilities like and SQL injection.
+You may need to encode your payload using XML escape sequences to avoid breaking the syntax, but you may also be able to use this to in order to bypass weak defenses.

 POCs